 Firefox users: Please note that some samples (in docx format) are not instantly downloading.
 You will need to install Mozilla's Docs Online Viewer Add-On.
 Or just use an alternate browser like Internet Explorer or Chrome to download Samples.

-This email to members shares the latest information about Hurricane Florence and offers 3 tips: get informed, get prepared, and stay connected.
+Shares the latest information about Hurricane Florence and offers 3 tips: get informed, get prepared, and stay connected.
 Read part 2 of this blog series.

-This email to members provides links to follow local media and government on social media and provides key reminders about water storage and insurance.
+Provides links to follow local media and government on social media and provides key reminders about water storage and insurance.
 Read part 1 of this blog series.

-This email informs members about a FEMA app that can be installed on mobile devices in advance of Hurricane Florence and notifies them that information from FEMA about filling claims will be forthcoming.
+Informs members about a FEMA app that can be installed on mobile devices in advance of Hurricane Florence and notifies them that information from FEMA about filling claims will be forthcoming.

 The Baton Rouge Area Chamber sends an email and press release to investors every year at the start of hurricane season with business advice about how to prepare for a disaster and links to how to find information.